Ways to Pay—The Choice is Yours

 MyPSE "AutoPay" allows you to receive an electronic bill with automatic monthly payments.
 The full amount due is paid each month unless it exceeds the payment limit you have set.*

 Set up through your MyPSE Account.

 *If the billed amount exceeds the limit you set, you will receive an email notification to review the charges.
 Upon reviewing the bill, you can schedule a payment for it.
 You will receive confirmation of the payment date and amount for that bill and your regular automatic payments will resume after that.

-Why am I being charged a fee to pay my bill? »
+Why am I being charged a fee to pay by credit or debit card? »

 PSE bill payment options, including AutoPay through MyPSE Account, Automatic Funds Transfer (AFT), and paying in person or by mail, are free of charge.